SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

     * Diff %: Percentage of difference between current value and target value.

-    * Asset: Name of the asset of the data point.
+    * Asset: Name of the device or group of the data point.

 ### Widget "Asset table"

-Shows details of all child assets (or devices) in a table.
+Shows details of all child devices in a table.
 This is a very powerful widget, which allows you arrange selected properties of objects in a table.

 Parameters to configure:

-* Target device or asset: Select for which object all child assets should be shown.
-This is typically an asset object.
+* Target device or group: Select for which object all child devices should be shown.
+This is typically a group object.

 * Properties: Select properties or actions of an object to visualize them as columns in the table.
 In the configuration dialog, you see a list of configured columns, each column can be either a property or an action.